Owner/

 Light-gauge steel is being used more often these days to replace wood studs for framing a house.
 The cost is comparable to wood, and much of the steel is recycled.
 Steel is actually stronger and lighter than wood, and is termite and fire proof.
 Also the use of steel conserves our forest resources.

-The photo to the right is courtesy of onestopdesignbuild.com, where you can find out more about this approach to building.
+The photo to the right is courtesy of onestopdesignbuild.com.

 thermasteel.com makes stamped structural steel componenets.